Ecology of the insect microbiome

 Undergraduates

 Taking on a student represents a significant investment of time and money for a lab, even if the student is a volunteer.
 Furthermore, you should know that that there are many students competing for a small number of lab spaces.
-Unfortunately, our lab often doesn't have space to take an additional student.
+Therefore, you'll need to put your best foot forwards!

-For all of these reasons, you'll need to put your best foot forwards.
 Before you email a professor to inquire about a position, read about the lab and its research to assess whether it is a good fit for your interests.
 In your your email, you should state clearly (1) why you find that lab's specific research interesting, and (2) how joining a lab will contribute to your long term career goals.
 You should also attach your resume to the email.*

 LSAMP application (click here):